ACCESSIBLE. ACCOUNTABLE. EFFECTIVE.

 As a retired educator, I have seen first-hand the impact a great education can have on a young person’s life.
 I will always be a champion for public schools, our teachers, our children and our Historically Black Colleges and Universities.
 I want to make sure our HBCUs not only survive but thrive.
 That’s why in 2019 I sponsored and introduced H.R.
 5363, the Fostering Undergraduate Talent by Unlocking Resources for Education (FUTURE) Act that permanently provides funding totaling $255 million a year for all Minority-Serving Institutions, including $85 million for HBCUs.

-In 2023, I introduced The IGNITE HBCU Excellence Act, which would be an historic investment in Historically Black Colleges and Universities and Minority-Serving Institutions nationwide and would provide the necessary infrastructure improvements at our HBCUs.
+In 2023, I introduced The IGNITE HBCU Excellence Act, which would be an historic investment in Historically Black Colleges and Universities nationwide and would provide the necessary infrastructure (physical and personnel) improvements at our HBCUs.

 Fighting for Better Healthcare

 Martin Luther King, Jr., said, “of all the forms of inequality, injustice in healthcare is the most shocking and inhumane.”
 The United States has the worst maternal health outcomes, including mortality and morbidity, out of all other developed nations.
 Black women are three to four times more likely to die from a pregnancy-related complication compared to white women.
-That’s why I co-founded the Black Maternal Health Caucus and why I’m fighting for the Momnibus, a package of 13 bills focused on improving maternal health outcomes and closing the disparity gap.
+That’s why I co-founded the Black Maternal Health Caucus and why I’m fighting for the Momnibus, a package of 14 bills focused on improving maternal health outcomes and closing the disparity gap.
+My Stillbirth Prevention Act became law this year which will expand funding for research and prevention and I’m working to pass the Endometriosis Care Act.